 Design Museum Denmark

 While I don’t tend to visit a lot of museums when I only have a short period of time in a place, I wanted to check out the history of Scandinavian design for which Denmark is most famous.
 The Design Museum Denmark provides a glimpse into architectural design, fashion and fabrics, furniture, product design, and even a display about Japanese influences.
+In terms of museums, it’s one of the best things to do in Copenhagen.

 For anyone even mildly interested in design, pay a quick trip to the Design Museum Denmark.
 It only took me about a half hour to explore the entire museum.
 Admission was included with the Copenhagen City Card.
+Add this one to your 3 days in Copenhagen travel guide and plans if you love museums or you’re interested in art or design.

 The Marble Church